 Higher leverage: it will generally result from specific market conditions (e.g. low/high volatility, low interest rates, central bank intervention) or from an increase in the number of positions, which may however offset portfolio risks, or from the use of options that are well out of the money.
 For example, new positions opened to counterbalance existing positions may increase the gross nominal value of outstanding contracts, creating high leverage bearing little correlation with the current risk of the portfolio.
 In each case, they are used in accordance with the portfolio's risk profile and investment objective.
-Investor profile This Sub-Fund is intended for private and institutional investors wishing to diversify their investments while benefiting from market opportunities through reactive asset management over a recommended investment period of more than 3 years.
+This Sub-Fund is intended for private and institutional investors wishing to diversify their investments while benefiting from market opportunities through reactive asset management over a recommended Investor profile investment period of more than 3 years.
 Units of this Sub-Fund have not been registered in accordance with the US Securities Act of 1933.
 They may therefore not be offered or sold, either directly or indirectly, on behalf of or for the benefit of a US person, as defined in "Regulation S".
-Historical performance The Sub-Fund past performance is available in the relevant KID(s).
+Historical The Sub-Fund past performance is available in the relevant KID(s). performance

-CHARACTERISTICS OF THE SHARES Class Currency ISIN Dividend policy Type of investors Minimum initial and subsequent subscription A EUR Acc EUR LU2483484882 Accumulation Carmignac Group None F EUR Acc EUR LU2483485004 Accumulation Carmignac Group None Carmignac Grou p or certain inst itutional investors selected by the Mar nagement Company on a d liscretionary basis.
+CHARACTERISTICS OF THE SHARES Class Currency ISIN Dividend policy Type of investors Minimum initial and subsequent subscription A EUR Acc EUR LU2483484882 Accumulation Carmignac Group None F EUR Acc EUR LU2483485004 Accumulation Carmignac Group None Carmignac Grou p or certain inst itutional investors selected by the Mar nagement Company on a d iscretionary basis.
 Shares in EUR are issued at the ir nitial price of EUR 1 00.
-Net Asset Va Valuatio • • he Euronext Paris schedule, is calculated on the next full Payment of subs redemp • The time between the date of centralization of the subscription or redemption orders and the settlement date of such orders by the custodian is 3 full business days.
-The settlement date is delayed if one or more public holidays (according to the Euronext and French public holidays) are inserted in the settlement cycle.
-The list of these days is available upon request at the Transfer Agent.
+Net Asset Value (NAV) Valuation Day Calculated daily in EUR on each Valuation Day according to the Euronext Paris schedule, except on legal bank holidays in France (in which case the NAV is calculated on the next full bank business day in Paris).
+Payment of subscriptions and redemptions the settlement da date is delayed if te of such orders b one or more public rted in the settleme y the custodian is 3 full bu holidays (according to the n or redemption orders and usiness days.
+The settlement e Euronext and French public ays is available upon request